Welcome to WordPress. This is your first post. Edit or delete it, then start writing!

 e)Gloves, masks and goggles

 3)Contract Procedure in construction management

 The contract is defined as an argument enforceable by law.
-The law regarding contract, 2032 of Nepal has defined as an agreement between two or more than two parties to do or not to do any business.
+It is also defined as the agreement between two or more than two parties to do or not to do any business.
 It is now obvious that the contract involves a proposal from one party and an acceptance of the same by the other.

 3.2: Departmental works and day works

 If the work is executed directly by the department or owner, all the required men, materials, the department manages tools and equipment etc. In short, the department shall handle all the administration and management for the successful completion of works.
 This procedure of executing construction work is followed if:-